eucalyptus/euca-demo/demos/demo-20-cfn-simple/docs/demo-20-run-cfn-simple-gui.md

 # Demo 20: CloudFormation: Simple

-This document describes the manual procedure to run the CloudFormation Simple demo via the GUI.
+This document describes the manual procedure to run the CloudFormation Simple demo via the Eucalyptus Console (GUI).

-This script will use the Eucalyptus Console for the hp-gol01-f1 region, located here: https://console.hp-gol01-f1.mjc.prc.eucalyptus-systems.com, in the commands and screen shots below.
-Adjust as needed to your own system.

-A demo account should have been created and initialized in advance.
-This account can be created with any name, allowing for multiple demo accounts.
-The instructions below assume the demo account was created with the name "demo".
+This variant can be run by any user with the appropriate permissions, as long the user's credentials are known, and the account was initialiozed with demo baseline dependencies.
+This example uses the hp-aw2-1 region, demo account and admin user.
+The console for this region is here: (https://console.hp-aw2-1.hpcloudsvc.com), and will appear in screen shots.

 You should have a copy of the "euca-demo" GitHub project checked out to the workstation where you will be running any Browser which will access the Eucalyptus Console, so that you can upload any templates or other files which may be needed.
 This project should be checked out to the ~/src/eucalyptus/euca-demo directory.

-Prior to running this demo, please run the demo-20-initialize-cfn-simple.sh script, which will confirm that all dependencies exist and perform any demo-specific initialization required.
+Before running this demo, please run the demo-20-initialize-cfn-simple.sh script, which will confirm that all dependencies exist and perform any demo-specific initialization required.

+After running this demo, please run the demo-20-reset-cfn-simple.sh script, which will reverse all actions performed by this script so that it can be re-run.

-### Run CloudFormation Simple Demo via the Eucalyptus Console
+### Run CloudFormation Simple Demo

 1. Login to the Eucalyptus Console as the Demo Account Administrator